 The old capital for over 1,100 years

 Emperor Kanmu relocated the palace from Nara to Kyoto in 794, and successive emperors resided in the Kyoto Imperial Palace.
-Kyoto was the old capital of Japan for over 1100 years spanning from 794 to 1868.
-Many emperors, court nobles, samurai, Buddhists, and artists, played pivotal roles in Japanese history and created many world-famous historic places.
+Kyoto was the old capital of Japan for over 1100 years, spanning from 794 to 1868.
+Many emperors, court nobles, samurai, Buddhists, and artists played pivotal roles in Japanese history and created many world-famous historic places.

 Easy access to Kyoto on JR Tokaido Shinkansen (the bullet train) from Tokyo, Nagoya, Osaka, and other major cities.
 Or fly to Kansai International Airport, then transfer to the local train.
 From Nara and Osaka, frequent trains are available. >> More information

-Imperial Palaces & Villa
+Imperial Palaces & Villas

 Kyoto Imperial Palace